Start 7-day free trial

 Attracting customers: Businesses that adopt innovative technologies like biometrics can stand out from competitors and attract tech-savvy customers.

-However, you should weigh these potential benefits up against the following considerations.
+However, it’s wise to weigh these potential benefits up against the following considerations.

 Why biometrics might pose challenges